VincentGichohi/votingsystem.github.io/README.md

 ### Prerequisites

 Have a machine that can handle the code to enable it to run effectively.
+Make sure you have installed python in your machine as it is the language of choice.
 * npm
   ```sh
   npm install npm@latest -g